nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

     2. Prerequisites:
         2. Ensure the active tab is the "Doctors" tab, else use the `toggle` command to toggle to the "Doctors" tab.
         2. List all doctors using the `list` command.
 Multiple doctors in the list.
-        2. List some doctors using `find xyz` (XYZ is the name of an existing doctor).
+        2. List some doctors using `find xyz` (xyz is the name of an existing doctor).

     2. Test cases are similar to those above.